 Where to begin?
 What is the best way to capture all of these ideas without losing momentum?
 How do you leverage the collective knowledge of the incoming team members?
 And most importantly — how do you establish a strategy for the newly combined organization and prioritize our next steps?
 What makes it especially difficult when talking about an acquisition is that your old team most likely had a plan in place.

 A plan that may not fit what is actually happening on the ground.

 Competing priorities can impact productivity and cause conflicted teams to lose time and miss opportunities.
-One of the biggest mistakes in strategic planning is to spend too much time filtering ideas rather than capture and redirect.
-Human nature is to "self-edit" before sharing — we often stop short of sharing our ideas, convinced it may not be of value.
+One of the biggest mistakes in strategic planning is that you spend too much time filtering ideas rather than simply capturing them, doing a quick prioritization, and then taking action (or deferring action based on priority).
+Human nature is to “self-edit” before sharing — we often stop short of sharing our ideas, convinced it may not be of value.
 Worse yet, shutting people down for sharing what you may think are weak or redundant ideas.
 That may be true, but you might be discouraging others from thinking constructively and sharing ideas.
-Instead, allow people to share their ideas in support of existing plans and strategies, and then search for patterns ("Those two ideas seem similar.
-Can you explain the difference in your mind?") to help the team refine (or redefine) the forward-strategy.
+Instead, allow people to share their ideas in support of existing plans and strategies, and then search for patterns (“Those two ideas seem similar.
+Can you explain the difference in your mind?”) to help the team refine (or redefine) the forward-strategy.

 Most organizations do a decent job at cataloging, but utterly fail at identifying patterns — and never take the next step to look for opportunities against those patterns.
 That’s the real value of strategic planning.